Bank-of-JubJub/stealth-addresses/README.md

 # stealth-addresses

-Tool for creating and managing stealth addresses that work the base Bank protocol.
+Tools for creating and managing stealth addresses that work the base Bank protocol.